aarjavchauhan/portfolio/content/home.md

 ___

 ### Recent Publications
+- [Digital Archives, Knowledge Conflicts, and Epistemic Injustices in the Himalayas][paper4]
 - [Value Tensions in OpenStreetMap: Openness, Membership, and Policy in Online Communities. *Honorable Mention - Best Paper Award*][paper1]
 - [Commoning as a Strategy for HCI Research and Design in South Asia.][paper2]
 - [Exploring Community Needs for Disaster Shelters Using Cultural Probes.][paper3]